 House Jan.
 6 panel subpoenas Trump advisers, associates

 WASHINGTON (AP) — A House committee investigating the Jan.
-6 insurrection at the U.S. Capitol has subpoenaed four advisers and associates to former President Donald Trump who were in contact with him before and during the attack.
+6 insurrection at the U.S. Capitol has issued its first subpoenas, demanding records and testimony from four of former President Donald Trump’s close advisers and associates who were in contact with him before and during the attack.

-The panel subpoenaed former White House Chief of Staff Mark Meadows, former White House Deputy Chief of Staff for Communications Dan Scavino, former Defense Department official Kashyap Patel and former Trump adviser Steve Bannon.
+In a significant escalation for the panel, Committee Chairman Bennie Thompson, D-Miss., announced the subpoenas of former White House Chief of Staff Mark Meadows, former White House Deputy Chief of Staff for Communications Dan Scavino, former Defense Department official Kashyap Patel and former Trump adviser Steve Bannon.
+The four men are among Trump’s most loyal aides.

 Thompson says in letters to each of the witnesses that investigators believe they have relevant information about the lead-up to the insurrection.
 In the case of Bannon, for instance, Democrats cite his Jan.
 5 prediction that ”(a)ll hell is going to break loose tomorrow” and his communications with Trump one week before the riot in which he urged the president to focus his attention on Jan.
 6.

+“You were the president’s chief of staff and have critical information regarding many elements of our inquiry,” Thompson wrote.
+“It appears you were with or in the vicinity of President Trump on January 6, had communication with the president and others on January 6 regarding events at the Capitol and are a witness regarding the activities of the day.”

-In the letter to Meadows, Democrats say they have “credible evidence” of his involvement in events within the scope of the committee’s investigation.
-That includes his communication with Trump on Jan.
-6 and his reported involvement in the “planning and preparation of efforts to contest the presidential election and delay the counting of electoral votes.”
+Thompson wrote that the panel has “credible evidence” of Meadows’ involvement in events within the scope of the committee’s investigation.
+That also includes involvement in the “planning and preparation of efforts to contest the presidential election and delay the counting of electoral votes.”

-Thompson also signaled that the committee is interested in Meadows’ requests to Justice Department officials for investigations into potential election fraud.
+The letter also signals that the committee is interested in Meadows’ requests to Justice Department officials for investigations into potential election fraud.
 Former Attorney General William Barr has said the Justice Department did not find fraud that could have affected the election’s outcome.

 By MARY CLARE JALONICK and ERIC TUCKER